a11yproject/a11yproject.com/src/posts/how-to-accessible-heading-structure.md

 How does a good semantic heading structure relate to Search Engine Optimisation (SEO)?
 Search engines love text, content, written word, to understand the content of a page.
 Because headings give the content structure, the search engine is better able to understand and index the page properly.

 There are many theories and misconceptions about heading structure and SEO.
 How often do we hear the argument "My SEO expert demanded me to [ … ]",  fill in the blanks, as a reason for a heading structure that doesn't make any sense for a blind reader?

+Cooper Hollmaier addresses more [myths about accessibility and SEO](https://www.a11yproject.com/posts/accessibility-seo/).

 There are SEO gurus that really get the point about headings: